pdutton/wsl-create/README.md

 ## TODO

   - [X] Add git config values based on user.
-  - [ ] Add the ability to set the ssh id for the new user so that you can automatically log into things like git.
+  - [X] Add the ability to set the ssh id for the new user so that you can automatically log into things like git.
   - [ ] Add support for encrypted input password.
+  - [ ] Add go